 In addition, both parties received at random an initial vote share, that is, a certain number of (fictional) voters that were going to cast their votes for each party.
 This number did not include the vote intention of the participant acting the “voter” role.
-Overall, this experimental condition mimics the degree in which an election is contested.
+Overall, this experimental condition mimics the degree to which an election is contested.
 In particular, this variable accomplishes two goals.
 First, it puts parties in different electoral contestation environments.
 In other words, it introduces the element of risk (of losing the election) in the game.
-Since voters win/lose points when their parties win/lose elections, this risk is also relevant for players acting the “voter” role.
-Second, it gives (or not) voters certain amount of electoral leverage.
-Since , traditional spatial theories of voting have considered that pivotal voters have more weight in an election, and hence, they might have incentives to sell their vote at higher prices.
-Given that all this information is public, this is piece of information is key in our experimental design.
+Since voters win or lose points when their parties win or lose elections, this risk is also relevant for players acting the “voter” role.
+Second, it gives (or not) voters a certain amount of electoral leverage.
+Since , traditional spatial theories of voting have considered that pivotal voters have more weight in an election, and hence, they might have incentive to sell their vote at higher prices.
+Given that all this information is public, this piece of information is key in our experimental design.

-During the second stage, parties decide whether to buy votes by making an offer to the voter.
-Experimental subjects acting the “party” role that want to buy votes had to enter an amount of points, which ranged from zero to the maximum assigned budget in that round.
-The design allows for simultaneous offers (i.e., offers from both parties), for one or zero offers.
-In the third stage voters evaluate offers (if any).
+During the second stage, parties decide whether to buy votes and make an offer to the voter.
+Experimental subjects acting the “party” role that want to buy votes enter a number of points, which ranged from zero to the maximum assigned budget in that round.
+The design allows for simultaneous offers (i.e., offers from both parties), one offer, or zero offers.
+In the third stage, voters evaluate offers (if any).
 If the party(s) decided that it (they) did not want to make an offer at that time, the voter is told that the party(s) did not make an offer.
 Voters are told that accepting the offer necessarily implies voting for that party.

 Statistical Analyses: Risk and Vote Buying

-Since the focus of this paper is on vote-buying, we discarded the voter data and analyzed all observations i acting any of the party roles (party A and party B).
-This in practice leaves the data formatted in party-voter dyads.
-Moving forward, in this paper we concentrate on one main dependent variable, namely, the amount of the vote-buying offer made by parties (if any).
-The distribution of such variable is shown in .
+Since the focus of this paper is on vote buying, we discarded the voter data and analyzed all observations of i acting any of the party roles (party A and party B).
+In practice, this leaves the data formatted in party-voter dyads.
+Moving forward in this paper, we concentrate on one main dependent variable, namely, the amount of the vote-buying offers made by parties (if any).
+The distribution of this variable is shown in .

 [FIGURE ABOUT HERE]

 Figure Note: Since the focus of this paper is on vote buying, we discarded the voter data.
-The new sample size consisting only in parties is N = 142 (mean = 464, median = 394).
+The new sample size consisting only of parties is N = 142 (mean = 464, median = 394).

 From an internal validity standpoint, we expect this distribution to vary with the levels of risk the party is dealing with.
-Accordingly, if the predictions of our formal model (and the ones of the traditional vote-buying theories) are correct, the amount of the vote-buying offer made by parties should be higher in riskier scenarios (i.e., when facing probable electoral losses).
-Since vote share, ideological positions and endowments were public information (as formalized in our game), we believe these theoretical expectations should be consistent with the expectations of the traditional vote-buying literature.
+Accordingly, if the predictions of our formal model (and those of the traditional vote-buying theories) are correct, the amount of the vote-buying offers made by parties should be higher in riskier scenarios (i.e., when facing probable electoral losses).
+Since vote share, ideological positions, and endowments were public information (as formalized in our game), we believe these theoretical expectations should be consistent with the expectations of the traditional vote-buying literature.